Home » Mechanical Engineering » 18 Different Types of Flanges and Their Applications [PDF]

 Types of Flanges

-Following are the different types of flanges:
+The following are the most common types of flanges:

 #1 Weld Neck Flange